Uster Castle: History

 It is uncertain who built the tower of Uster around 1200 AD, or maybe much earlier, but it's secured that the House of Rapperswil had the right of patronate of Uster church since about 1099 AD, as well as lands in the present locality of Oberuster.
-Some historians suggest a fief of the St. Gallen abbey to the lords of Winterthur after disputes in 1027 AD; the feud later may belonged to the Kyburg family, and not, as much of the surrounding area, to the House of Rapperswil.
+Some historians suggest a fief of the St. Gallen abbey to the lords of Winterthur after disputes in 1027 AD; the feud later may belong to the Kyburg family, and not, as much of the surrounding area, to the House of Rapperswil.
 It is not known whether the knights of Uster mentioned as ministerials of the lords of Schnabelburg in 1249, have had a relationship with the castle.
 In 1267 the castle of Uster was claimed by the lords of Bonstetten which were closely related to those of Schnabelburg.
 In 1267 appears Hermann von Bonstetten, called von Uster respectively Ustra, in a document; in 1268 certified Ita von Teufen, wife of Johann von Wetzikon, twice on the Uster castle.
 In one of the two documents, Hermann von Bonstetten is called as a witness.
 The Bonstetten family held jurisdiction on the court of Nossikon, another locality of the present city of Uster, and partially of Kirchuster.
 Later, the lords of Bonstetten also acquired legal rights to Wermatswil, another neighbouring locality.
 When the Greifensee lordship passed from Elisabeth von Rapperswil in 1300 AD first to the Landenberg family and later to the city of Zürich, the lords of Bonstetten came into close contact with the city of Zürich.
 Kirchuster was attached to the manor, and during the Appenzell wars, Schwyz occupied the residential tower.
-At the same time, the lords of Bonstetten from Ustra (Uster) were mentioned as witnesses in at least two documents of the Counts of Toggenburg: On 23 April 1398 Count Donat von Toggenburg donated the church of Elsow as benefice for the altar at the grave of the Toggenburg family, for the salvation of his daughter's Menta von Toggenburg soul who died shortly before.
+At the same time, the lords of Bonstetten from Ustra (Uster) were mentioned as witnesses in at least two documents of the Counts of Toggenburg: On 23 April 1398 Count Donat von Toggenburg donated the church of Elsow as benefice for the altar at the grave of the Toggenburg family, for the salvation of the soul of his daughter Menta von Toggenburg, who died shortly before.
 Count Fridrich von Toggenburg donated to his own and the salvation of his ancestors who were buried at the Rüti church where he also expects to be buried, the church, rights and lands in Wangen in der March to the Rüti Abbey, sealed by Fridrich and the knights Herman von Landenberg, Johans von Bonstetten from Ustra and Herman von der Hochenlandenberg on 21 January 1407.